TUDelft-CITG/HOS-prob-design-25/info.md

 ### Homework

 Homework assignments are a mix of analytic and coding exercises to prepare you for the Friday workshops, as well as your B module design assignments and exams.
 In most cases they do not need to be turned in, and solutions will be shared after the due dates indicated in the calendar for you to check your work.
-We are working on setting up an autograder to help you check whether or not your code is working as expeced, which would be optional.
-This involves pushing your code to a GitLab repository we create for you, similar to what we did in MUDE; more information will be provided about this in week 3.

 The recommended dates for you to start and finish the homework assignments are indicated in the calendar with these buttons: <a href="https://tudelft-citg.github.io/HOS-prob-design/unlisted/assignment.html" target="_blank">Start HW 1</a>{: .label .label-red } and <a href="https://tudelft-citg.github.io/HOS-prob-design/unlisted/assignment.html" target="_blank">HW 1 Due</a>{: .label .label-red }.
 Note that the buttons contain links that take you to the assignments and solutions in the HOS book (once they are available).